IE 11 Not Supported

 Screenshot

-An Idaho county has built a new tool that allows the public to see cast vote records online.
+An Idaho county collaborated on a new tool that allows the public to see cast vote records online.

-Ada County, Idaho, partnered with civic software company Civera on the tool, which it used for the first time during its May elections, publishing ballot images alongside corresponding cast vote records to show how the tabulator machine electronically recorded the selections.
-The county has so far used the tool to publish information from prior elections going back to 2022, the earliest for which it still has the data.
+Ada County, Idaho, partnered with civic software company Civera on the tool, which it used with a live election for the first time during its May primaries, publishing ballot images alongside corresponding cast vote records to show how the tabulator machine electronically recorded the selections.
+The county has also used the tool to publish information from prior elections going back to 2022, the earliest for which it still has the data.

 Now, with the tool up and running, other counties around the country are reportedly in talks to adopt it, too.
 The tool, Ballot Verifier, allows anyone to access ballot images and cast vote record for free.
 It also offers infographics of election results, search functionality for specific races and the ability to download results.